-The third-party market data and forecasts included in this prospectus, as well as our internal estimates and research, are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate.
+The third-party market data and forecasts included in this prospectus, as well as our internal estimates and research, are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, although we have no reason to believe such information is not correct and we are in any case responsible for the contents of this prospectus.
 If the forecasts of market growth, anticipated spending or predictions regarding market size prove to be inaccurate, our business and growth prospects could be adversely affected.
 Even if all or some of the forecasted growth occurs, our business may not grow at a similar rate, or at all.
 Our future growth is subject to many factors, including our ability to successfully implement our business strategy, which itself is subject to many risks and uncertainties.
 The reports described in this prospectus speak as of their respective publication dates and the opinions expressed in such reports are subject to change.
 Accordingly, investors in our common stock are urged not to put undue reliance on such forecasts and market data.